MBRS in a Nutshell

 The Companies Commission of Malaysia, or Suruhanjaya Syarikat Malaysia (SSM), recently announced a new submission filing system called the Malaysian Business Reporting System (MBRS).

 Based on the eXtensible Business Reporting Language (XBRL) format, it allows for the submission of the following:

 - Financial statements and reports (FS)

 - Related exemption applications (EA)

-Apart from the standardization of data, which reduces the chances of errors, miscalculation and manual sorting, the tool also helps to eliminate redundancy in the filing process.
-By using such a route, companies can expect optimum usage of their resources, alongside contributing to a better outcome for the entire economy.
+Apart from the standardization of data, which reduces the chances of errors, miscalculations and manual sorting, the tool also helps to eliminate redundancy in the filing process.
+By using such a route, companies can expect optimum usage of their resources, contributing to a better outcome for the entire economy.

 Get in touch with MBRS experts for more information.